Find game schools near you

 If you just want the high-level overview, here it is: Video game tester salaries start around $18,000 and top out around $55,000 annually for experienced lead testers.
 But it’s important to keep in mind that testing jobs at many companies are temporary positions.
 That means the company might not pay for the tester’s health insurance, applicable employment taxes and other benefits that are offered to permanent workers.

 Game Tester Salary: Factors

 Like most jobs, a video game tester’s salary will increase based on years of experience because they get faster at finding and reporting bugs at a higher accuracy.
 They also develop strong instincts about particular game systems, engines and platforms, so they can zero in on issues more effectively than testers that are just starting out.

 One thing that’s important to keep in mind: Many studios consider the game tester job description to be a “non-exempt” position.
 That means they’re not on a salary like the other members of the game development team.
 Instead, they’re paid hourly and must be paid overtime when applicable.
 This sounds great at first because you could make a lot of extra overtime money during crunches.
 But all overtime must be pre-approved by a manager.
 And since projects are usually on a tight budget, overtime is often denied – instead, you work extra hard in your normal 40 hours.
 Not fun!

-Another important factor is whether the position is full-time employment (“FTE”) or full-time temporary employment (“FTT”).
+Another important factor is whether the position is full-time (“FTE”) or full-time temporary (“FTT”) employment.
 FTT workers generally aren’t given as many benefits as FTE positions, and may not be allowed to participate in team bonus plans and other valuable perks.
 When you’re comparing testing jobs at different companies, be sure you’re comparing apples to apples by finding out whether each is FTT or FTE.
 If you’re not sure, you can ask the studio’s recruiter or human resources person for a “total compensation statement” if you’re not sure.